Keith Downey (politician)

-Keith S. Downey (born November 10, 1960) is a Minnesota politician and the former chairman of the Republican Party of Minnesota.
-A former member of the Minnesota House of Representatives, he represented District 41A, which primarily included portions of the cities of Edina and Minnetonka in Hennepin County in the southwestern Twin Cities metropolitan area.
-He is also a consultant for state and local governments on strategy, operations, and technology.
+Keith S. Downey (born November 10, 1960) is a former Minnesota politician and the former chairman of the Republican Party of Minnesota.
+Previously he was a member of the Minnesota House of Representatives, he represented District 41A, which included most of the city of Edina in Hennepin County in the southwestern Twin Cities metropolitan area.
+He was also a consultant for state and local governments on strategy, operations, and technology.
+Downey was a candidate for the Republican endorsement for Governor in 2018, bowing out in May of that year after former Republican Governor Tim Pawlenty entered the race for the primary.
+Having moved to Montana in 2020, Downey founded the Big Sky Center for Biblical Citizenship and is also Director of the Church Ambassador Network of Montana.

 Early life, education, and career

-Downey grew up in Edina, attending Morningside Elementary School, Southview Middle School, and East High School, graduating in 1979.
-He went on to the University of Wisconsin in Eau Claire, where he received his B.B.A. in 1983 and later his M.I.S.
-Prior to his current consultant work, he was a partner with Virchow Krause, and also worked for Unisys and Epic Systems.
+Downey grew up in Edina, Minnesota, graduating from Edina East High School in 1979.
+He went on to the University of Wisconsin in Eau Claire, where he received his B.B.A. in 1983.
+Prior to his political work, he was a partner with Virchow Krause (now Baker Tilly), and also previously worked for Unisys and Epic Systems.

 Minnesota House of Representatives

 Downey was first elected to the Minnesota House of Representatives in 2008, defeating nine-term Rep. Ron Erhardt, and was re-elected in 2010.
-He was a member of the House's K-12 Education Policy and Oversight Committee and Taxes Committee, and also served on the Finance subcommittees for the Early Childhood Finance and Policy Division, on which he was the ranking minority party member, the Higher Education and Workforce Development Finance and Policy Division, and the State Government Finance Division.
+He was a member of the House's K-12 Education Policy and Oversight Committee and Taxes Committee, and also served on the Finance subcommittees for the Early Childhood Finance and Policy Division, on which he was the ranking minority party member, the Higher Education and Workforce Development Finance and Policy Division, and the State Government Finance Division, and as Vice Chair of The Ways and Means Committee.